Feyerabend/ABC80/README.md

 But the nationally homebrew computer ABC80 and its successor [ABC800](https://en.wikipedia.org/wiki/ABC_800), had strong sales in the late 70s until the mid-80s inside of Sweden, when it was gradually replaced by foremost IBM PC and its clones.
-But even the success of the PC was not immediate.
-The IBM PC XT, later AT, as well as Microsoft DOS made it harder to keep the competition at a profitable level.
+But even if there was success of the PC, it was not immediate.
+The IBM PC XT, later AT, as well as Microsoft DOS made it harder to keep the competition at a profitable level for other competing computers.
 The constant increased flow of new hardware as well as software (translated software), internal fighting over contracts of who had the right to sell what and when among retailers of ABC-computers, made sales even harder.

 In the late 70s CP/M was the system to keep track of.
 Also in Sweden.
 But it was starting to get old.
+It was uncertain if this was the right choice.
 There were cards and software for ABC80 that could run CP/M, not unusual at this time to expand contemporary systems for CP/M with the intention of generalising the computer.
+If you already had a computer why not expanding it to a system with well supplied software.
 Even IBM PC had from the start three systems to choose from: UCSD Pascal (p-code), CP/M-86, and IBM/Microsoft DOS.
 In the start of the 80s the prognosis was that UNIX and C was the standard to be.
-Many bet on Unix, a few bet on the PC.
-They said Unix was here to stay, but it wasn't.
-Hardware and software for these systems were expensive.
+Many bet on Unix, a few bet on the PC because it was IBM behind.
+Even Microsoft wasn't sure about its DOS project.
+They also went with Xenix, a Unix variant.
+Some were more sure on their opinions, they said Unix was here to stay, but as we learned: it wasn't.
+Hardware and software for these often larger systems were expensive.
 Truely, too expensive.
-They were multiuser, endorsed by many authorities, but the old time for sharing was not really suitable for the time.
+They were however multiuser, endorsed by many authorities, better systems overall, but the old way of sharing was not really suitable for these times.
 *The terminal faded and the personal computer became the established configuration.*
 This however wasn't clear at the time.
 Eventually in the late 80s and start of the 90s the fog dissipated and direction was set.